 We can help

-- Connect you to local and U.S.-based resources to assist victims of crime
+- Connect a U.S. citizen to local and U.S.-based resources to assist victims of crime.

-- Provide legal advice or represent you in court
+- Provide legal advice or represent anyone in court.